 Where to travel in Laos

-Then the big question for many is Vientiane and whether to visit, with plenty being been put off by its ‘inferior' status to Luang Prabang.
+The big question for many is Vientiane and whether to visit, with plenty being been put off by its ‘inferior' status to Luang Prabang.
 Amongst our UK sales team we all agree it’s definitely worth a night or two if you have the time.
-It’s a remarkable capital city and a visit helps you truly understand what makes Laos ticks… London at rush-hour this is not!
+It’s a remarkable capital city, and a visit helps you truly understand what makes Laos tick… London at rush-hour this is not!

 Most people travelling to the far south of Laos will board a flight to Pakse (you can also fly directly from Luang Prabang or Vientiane) with only the more intrepid travelling by road, passing through Savannakhet and visiting such sites as the recently discovered 'Buddha caves'.
 Pakse is considered the gateway to southern Laos, an area that has only recently come onto the tourist map.
 The list of highlights is long and impressive, ranging from Si Phan Don, aka the 4000 Islands, to Wat Phou and Champasak and lying further east Tad Lo and the Bolaven Plateau.

 Travelling in or out of Laos by land or the Mekong River